Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the provided financial data reveals notable trends in the company's leverage and equity positions over the observed periods.
+The analysis of the financial data reveals several key trends regarding debt, equity, and leverage over the observed periods.

 - Total Debt